 Friends of the Old Croton Aqueduct

-Required: pre-registration (limited number).
-Walk will be cancelled if weather does not cooperate.
+Required: pre-registration.
+Walk may be rescheduled if weather does not cooperate.

 Presenter: